347035

 • Anticipated toxicity or adverse effects

-• Assessment of renal dosing upon order verification and upon profile review
+• Assessment of renal dosing upon order verification and profile review

 • Therapeutic drug monitoring and ordering of associated laboratory procedures as indicated

-• Daily antibiotic stewardship efforts to require indication and duration of therapy for each antibiotic ordered and to enforce current antimicrobial formulary restrictions and practice guidelines
+• Daily antibiotic stewardship efforts require indication and duration of therapy for each antibiotic ordered and to enforce current antimicrobial formulary restrictions and practice guidelines.

-• Support distribution needs to patient care area by coordinating with central pharmacy staff
+• Support distribution needs to patient care areas by coordinating with central pharmacy staff.

-• Direct pharmacy technicians and interns in their daily work through observing their performance, giving timely feedback, answering questions, providing guidance, and checking the accuracy of their work
+• Direct pharmacy technicians and interns in their daily work by observing their performance, giving timely feedback, answering questions, providing guidance, and checking the accuracy of their work

-5. Pharmacists are responsible for the pharmacy consultation services
+Pharmacists are responsible for the pharmacy consultation services.

 • Obtain medication histories within 24 hours of patient admission